Two-Spectra Theorem with Uncertainty: Applications to mixed spectral problems

 \ms\no Let $\mu$ be a positive measure on $\R$ such that $PW_a\subset L^2(\mu)$ for all $a>0$.
 It is well known, see for instance \cite{OS}, that any spectral measure of a \Sch operator from $\SS^2$ satisfies this condition.
 We define the type of $\mu$ as

 \ms\no Let now $\L$ be a sequence satisfying the asymptotics \eqref{e000a}.
 Denote by $\eta$ the counting measure of $\L$.
 It follows from the Type Theorem of \cite{Type, CBMS}, and in fact from much earlier results on the type problem, that $T_\eta=1$.
-Moreover, since $\eta$ is a sampling measure for $PW_1$, see \cite{OS}, $L^2(\eta)=PW_1$.
+Moreover, as follows for instance from the results of \cite{OS}, $L^2(\eta)=PW_1$ (as sets).

 \ms\no Let now $0<c,d<1$ be real constants.
 In our next statement we will need two even functions $f,g$,

 which satisfy certain asymptotics, see \eqref{e3}.
 As we will discuss after the statement, such functions form dense subsets in the corresponding infinite-dimensional subspaces of $L^2(\eta)$.
 Recall that by $\Gamma(\L)$ we denote the characteristic sequence of $\L$, or equivalently the sequence of pointmasses of the even operator, see Section \ref{even}.